 "Our team focused on how much CO2 is produced during a car's entire lifetime, from the first resource extracted from the earth to when it gets destroyed.
 Looking at the lifecycle CO2, or LC-CO2, of a car allows us to take a larger view on a car's emissions," explains Kagawa.

-Moving Japan's energy mix to more is also a vital step in this process.
+Moving Japan's energy mix to more renewable sources is also a vital step in this process.
 A country's energy mix is the ratio of fuel sources it uses to make electricity.
 In 2020, Japan's energy mix was 76% fossil fuels and 20% renewables.
 So, even if everybody switched to EVs the energy required to charge such vehicles still results in fossil fuel emissions.

 "Japan's planned 2030 energy mix is 50% fossil fuels and 28% renewable energy.
 That will not adequately reduce LC-CO2.
 The EV policy starting in 2035 aims to contribute to a 10% reduction or 2.9 Mt (million tons) of CO2 in vehicle emissions in 2050.
 This reduction level falls far short of achieving a carbon-neutral vehicle society," explains Kagawa.